-There are a few common issues that we see in toilets that can be repaired, meaning you don’t necessarily need a toilet replacement.
+There are a few common issues that we see in toilets that our toilet plumbers can repair, meaning you don’t necessarily need a toilet installation.

 Most problems occur within the toilet tank, rather than the bowl.
 Issues with the bowl are usually blockages.
 You can read more about toilet blockages and what you can do about them here.

 Some toilet problems might stem from issues with the tank.
 We’ll address the two most common ones here.
-But if you need help with these or any other toilet issues, please don’t hesitate to get in touch with us at Sumich Plumbing.
+But if you need help with these or any other toilet issues, please don’t hesitate to get in touch with our toilet plumbers.

 We might also look at the level of the float, regardless of whether it is a float arm or column float.
 If that wasn’t the issue, we’d also check whether the flapper needs replacing.
 If the flapper is old and needs replacing, it won’t seal the way it’s meant to, and water will flow from the tank into the bowl constantly.